node-red/node-red.github.io/docs/platforms/aws.md

 3. Enter the IP address in the browser with a port of 8081.
 This will provide direct access to the node-red adminstration console.

-note: the public IP address also provides access to the node-red application and it would be good practice to remove that access at the same time  i.e. the HTTP rule for port 80.
+Note: the public IP address also provides access to the node-red application and it would be good practice to remove that access at the same time  i.e. the HTTP rule for port 80.

-Your node-red instance is now running on EBS.
+Your Node-RED instance is now running on EBS.
 Any flows you create will be saved to AWS S3 so you can tear down the environment and the flows will be accessible whenever you redeploy.

-## Running node-red on AWS EC2 with Ubuntu
+## Running on AWS EC2 with Ubuntu

 #### Create the base EC2 image